 Tokyo Stocks Decline

-The dollar bought 119.96 in early trading, down 0.48 yen from its late Tuesday in Tokyo and also below its late New York level of 120.15 yen.
+The dollar bought 133.86 yen in midday trading, up 1.02 yen from late trading in Tokyo on Monday.
+It also rose from its late New York level overnight of 133.78 yen.